 were winners in the All-Army Photography Contest held at Fort Ord, California.
-Out of the more than 800 entries, hia.
 Out of the more than 800 entries, the Stuttgart entries placed in the monochrome prints category.
 SSgt.
 Godofredo S. Lascano, of HHD, 385th Military Police Battalion, Ludwigsburg-Kornwestheim Military subcommunity, took first place for his photo, "A Friend."
 Lascano also received an honorable mention in this category for his photo, "Riders."

 Capt.
 George Sheats, HQ and HQ Company, 7th Battalion, 159th Aviation Regiment, Stuttgart Army Airfield, was another Stuttgart area photographer who received honorable mention in the monochrome category.
 Sheats' photo, "Water Loo," was entered in the scenic/nature category.
-Winning photographs will be entered in Winning photographs will be entered in the Armed Forces Photography Contest in February.
+Winning photographs will be entered in the Armed Forces Photography Contest in February.